apache/cordova-plugin-file/README.md

 We already showed how to write to a file that you just created in the sandboxed file system.
 What if you need to get access to an existing file and convert that to someting you can store on your device?
 In this example, you obtain a file using an xhr request, and then save it to the cache in the sandboxed file system.

 Before you get the file, get a DirectoryEntry reference using cordova.file.cacheDirectory and resolveLocalFileSystemURL.
-Later, when you copy the file content to the file system, it will be stored in the app's cache location.
+Later, when you copy the file content to the file system, it will be stored in the apps cache location.
 You can, of course, store the content in other storage locations as well.

 ```
 window.resolveLocalFileSystemURL(cordova.file.cacheDirectory, function (dirEntry) {